Hotels near Centennial Field

 Which hotels near Centennial Field are good for team or group travel?

 Several hotels near Centennial Field accommodate team and group travel.
-DoubleTree by Hilton Burlington Vermont (1.27 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Comfort Inn & Suites South Burlington near University (1.77 mi) offers meeting space, complimentary breakfast, and on-site laundry.
-Homewood Suites by Hilton Burlington (1.8 mi) offers meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Colchester - Burlington (2.39 mi, from $111/night), DoubleTree by Hilton Burlington Vermont (1.27 mi, from $153/night), and Comfort Inn & Suites South Burlington near University (1.77 mi, from $100/night) all offer meeting space, complimentary breakfast, and on-site laundry.
+Quality Inn Colchester - Burlington also has bus or oversized vehicle parking.

 Are there budget-friendly hotels near Centennial Field?